-Your Directors are pleased to present the 27 Annual Report on the business andoperations of your company alongwith the Standalone and Consolidated Audited Accounts forthe financial year ended 31 March 2014.
+Your Directors have pleasure in presenting the 30th Annual Report on the business andoperations of the Company alongwith the Standalone and Consolidated Audited Accounts forthe Financial Year ended on March 31 2017.

 SUMMARISED FINANCIAL RESULTS

 | || |

 CONSOLIDATED for the year ended

 |Particulars ||March 31 2017 ||March 31 2016 ||March 31 2017 ||March 31 2016 |

 |Revenue from Operations ||3022.43 ||2387.63 ||3366.85 ||2720.32 |

 |Earnings before Interest Depreciation & Tax (EBIDTA) ||273.84 ||263.77 ||273.18 ||262.09 |

 |Depreciation ||35.98 ||33.20 ||48.95 ||45.35 |